-Single vehicle crash in Coromandel, multiple critical injuries suspected

-A serious crash in the Coromandel this afternoon is believed to have left multiple people with critical injuries.
+One person in critical condition after car rolls in Coromandel

+One person is in a critical condition after a car rolled in Coromandel this afternoon, trapping them in the wreck.

-Emergency services, including a helicopter, are at the scene of a serious crash on Tairua Rd (State Highway 25) in Coromandel.
+Emergency services, including a helicopter, are at the scene of a serious crash on Tairua Rd (State Highway 25).

 The single-vehicle crash happened south of Pukepoto around 12.30pm.

+Emergency services have cleared space for a helicopter to land, and are still on the scene.

+The NZ Transport Agency reports SH25 is closed between Tairua and Hikuai due to the crash, and police diversions are in place.

-The road is closed as the Serious Crash Unit attends.
+The Serious Crash Unit is in attendance.

 MORE TO COME